cybertec-postgresql/pg_rewrite/README.md

     data to a new table like in 2).
 Again, you may need `pg_rewrite` to make the change smooth.

+4. Move table into another tablespace.

+    `ALTER TABLE` command can do that, but it allows neither write nor read access to the table during the rewriting.
+With `pg_rewrite`, you only need to create the new table in the desired tablespace.
+The rest is identical to the other use cases.

 Note that the following use cases can be combined in a single rewrited.